Haitian Creole: Use in educational system

 In most schools, French is still the preferred language for teaching.
 Generally speaking, Creole is more used in public schools, as that is where most children of ordinary families who speak Creole attend school.

 Historically, the education system has been French-dominant.
 Except the children of elites, many had to drop out of school because learning French was very challenging to them and they had a hard time to follow up.
 The Bernard Reform of 1978 tried to introduce Creole as the teaching language in the first four years of primary school; however, the reform overall was not very successful.
-As a result, the use of Creole has grown but in a very limited way.
-After the earthquake in 2010, basic education became free and more accessible to the monolingual masses.
-The government is still trying to expand the use of Creole and improve the school system.
+The use of Creole has grown; after the earthquake in 2010, basic education became free and more accessible to the monolingual masses.
+In the 2010s, the government has attempted to expand the use of Creole and improve the school system.

 Orthography

 Haitian Creole has a phonemic orthography with highly regular spelling, except for proper nouns and foreign words.
 According to the official standardized orthography, Haitian Creole is composed of the following 32 symbols: a, an, b, ch, d, e, è, en, f, g, h, i, j, k, l, m, n, ng, o, ò, on, ou, oun, p, r, s, t, ui, v, w, y, and z.
 The letters c and u are always associated with another letter (in the multigraphs ch, ou, oun, and ui).
 The Haitian Creole alphabet has no q or x; when x is used in loanwords and proper nouns, it represents the sounds /ks/, /kz/, or /gz/.